cezannec/cycle_gan_ex/README.md

-# cycle_gan_ex
+# CycleGAN

-CycleGAN, defined and trained in PyTorch.
+This repository contains a notebook that defines and trains a CycleGAN on a dataset.